 Snails are a common pest in aquariums, and they can rapidly multiply under the right conditions.
 Plants are the perfect food source, and large numbers of snails can cause real damage to your treasured plants.

 There are several ways to remove pest snails from aquarium plants, such as using aquarium salt or an aquarium salt dip.
-Salt will kill existing snails and snail eggs which are often unseen as they will be hiding under the plant leaves.
+Salt kills existing snails and snail eggs, which are often unseen as they are hiding under the plant leaves.
 Fish like clown loaches are also good at keeping snail populations down.

 How To Remove Snails From Aquatic Plants